jvanderbiest/MetaHash.NET/README.md

 var wallet = new Wallet();
 ```

+- Generate wallet on the fly
-Load wallet from private key and calculate address and public key
+- Load existing wallet from private key and calculate address and public key
-Load wallet from address, private and public key
+- Load existing wallet from address, private and public key

 ## MetaHash client
 ### Initialize default